-For a PET scan, a tiny amount of a radioactive substance, called a radioactive tracer is used to show the metabolism of a particular organ or tissue.
+For a PET scan, a tiny amount of a radioactive substance, called a radioactive tracer, is used to show the metabolism of a particular organ or tissue.
 This test gives the healthcare provider information about the function and structure of the organ or tissue.
 It also gives information about its biochemical properties.
 A PET scan may detect biochemical changes in an organ or tissue that are signs of a disease process before physical changes related to the disease can be seen with other imaging tests.
-These include computed tomography (CT) or magnetic resonance imaging (MRI).
+These include CT scans or MRI.

 PET scans are often done along with CT scans (called a PET/CT scan) to give more definitive information about metabolism changes and exactly where they are happening in the body.